spyderkam/Tactics-Board/devScripts/notes.md

   - The mobile responsiveness could be enhanced
   - The UI layout with dropdowns and buttons could be more intuitive
   - The drawing code could be optimized for smoother animations

-The UI layout with dropdowns and buttons could be more intuitive The drawing code could be optimized for smoother animations